Employer branding – how important is your employer brand?

-Keep track of how many applicants reject your job offers and ask for feedback why you're not their employer of choice.
-Also try to find out which company they have chosen instead and note at what stage of the process they dropped out.
+Keep track of how many applicants reject your job offers and ask for feedback on why you're not their employer of choice.
+Also, try to find out which company they have chosen instead and note at what stage of the process they dropped out.

 Employee referral rate